2017-iEvoBio/organization/README.md

 We are going coordinate this pre-conference discussion through GitHub.
 GitHub is a website that can be used to share source code.
 It also provides a really nice forum-like discussion tool through "issues".
-We ask anyone who would like present to the Software Bazaar, propose a topic for birds of a feather, or lighting talk, to [open an issue](https://github.com/2017-iEvoBio/organization/issues/new).
+We ask anyone who would like to present to the Software Bazaar, propose a topic for birds of a feather, or lighting talk, to [open an issue](https://github.com/2017-iEvoBio/organization/issues/new).
 The issue is prepopulated with a template for each of the possible proposal types.
 Modify this template to make it look like the examples for [a lighting talk](https://github.com/2017-iEvoBio/organization/issues/7), [a Bird of a Feather topic](https://github.com/2017-iEvoBio/organization/issues/6), or [a Software bazaar](https://github.com/2017-iEvoBio/organization/issues/5).
 Each iEvoBio participant can submit one lighting talk and one Software bazaar proposal.
 They can however submit multiple Bird of a feather topics.